 “He’s a very exciting player and, at just 24, he has a huge amount to offer Scotland for many more years to come.”

 Cotter added: “France in Paris is a monumental challenge.
-They have improved markedly since [Head Coach] Guy Noves took charge and will be smarting since their narrow defeat to at Twickenham last weekend.
+They have improved markedly since [Head Coach] Guy Noves took charge and will be smarting since their narrow defeat to England at Twickenham last weekend.

 “We’re their next opportunity to get their campaign up and running and they’ll be intent on throwing every part of their considerable fire power at us this Sunday.